 If you sought someone to manage a team or oversee a project, you are likely to have better results from someone with smaller hands.

-is also important, as it reveals whether the person has an intellectual or a sensual approach to life.
+The moisture of the hands is also important, as it reveals whether the person has an intellectual or a sensual approach to life.
 Moist hands reveal a sensual approach whereas dry hands confirm a more mental approach to problem solving and to friendships.

 This is shown when you meet moist handed people.
 They like to touch you, with a hug, a hand on your shoulder or perhaps a kiss.
 Dry handed people can appear more aloof, as they prefer to converse with you instead of touching you, in order to mentally discover who you are.